sensor-dream/APIVOF/guidelines/list-info/I-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : ImageMagick html documentation
+Short desc    : ImageMagick html documentation
 URL          : http://www.imagemagick.org/
-Лицензия     : ImageMagick
+License      : ImageMagick
-Описание     : ImageMagick documentation, this package contains usage (for the
+Descript     : ImageMagick documentation, this package contains usage (for the
              : commandline tools) and API (for the libraries) documentation in html format.
              : Note this documentation can also be found on the ImageMagick website:
              : http://www.imagemagick.org/